turingschool/front-end-curriculum/projects/module-1/build-a-bear-group.md

 ### Iteration 2 and beyond

-After you have completed Iterations 0-1, your Project Manager will provide you with the next iteration, which will allow us to connect all of our pieces together!
+After you have completed Iterations 0-1, alert your Project Manager that you are ready for the next iteration.
+Then, your Project Manager will provide you with the spec for the next iteration.

 There are 6 total iterations (Iteration 0 - Iteration 5), and optional additional extensions.

+Each time you complete an iteration, ask for the next one!

 **A passing project completes functionality through iteration 5 cleanly, with refactored, thoughtful code.**